Q. Where does the church have its roots?

 For the most part our music is a mixture of traditional and contemporary.
 We do not use hymn books since the lyrics are on the screen, but the songs are typically familiar hymns, often medleys done to new arrangements.
 Most Sundays we have choir and orchestra, but typically one week each month we have a praise band which does more contemporary numbers.

 Q. How do people dress for church on Sunday mornings?

 There is no formal or informal dress code at Patterson Park Church.
 Our folks dress all the way from very casual to coats and ties.
 We do not want anyone’s dress style to get in the way of his or her worshipping the Lord.

 Q. What ministries do you have for men?

 In addition to various small groups that meet on weekday mornings, our Men’s Fraternity meets Wednesday mornings at 6 and Wednesday evenings at 6:30.
-More information is available at the Welcome Desk in the main lobby.
+More information is available on our website (pattersonpark.org) and at the Welcome Desk in the main lobby.

-Q. When and where does your Women’s Bible Study meet?
+Q. When and where do your Women’s Bible Studies meet?
 Is there just one study or do you have a choice?
-Do you provide child care?

 Our women’s Bible studies meet Tuesday mornings, Tuesday evenings, and Thursday mornings.
-More information is available at the Welcome Desk in the main lobby.
+More information is available on our website (pattersonpark.org) and at the Welcome Desk in the main lobby.

 Q. What is your strategy for outreach in the local community?